-The probe and the vessel wall are the capacitor plates.
+The two probes are the capacitor plates.
 The measured product is the dielectric.
-Due to the higher dielectric constant of the product compared to air, the capacitance increases as the probe is gradually covered.
+Due to the higher dielectric constant of the product compared to air, the capacitance increases as the material gradually covers the probe.

 The capacitance change is converted by the electronics module into a switching command.